amsanoop/Readme-test/README.md

 You can run the Ai-Bots Studio by opening the [source code](https://github.com/aibotstechrepo/AiBotsStudio) in a compatible IDE, preferably [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/):

-Once installed you can run the following file to launch the application:
+Once opened you can run the following startup file to launch the application:

     AiBotsRPA

+**Ai-Bots Studio require .NET 4.5 or above to run

 ## For developers